creativelayer/eliza/packages/client-remx/README.md

 ### DONE:

+- [x] Avoid commenting on moments that have already been commented on.
+Perhaps if already liked by us then skip further actions
 - [x] if the process runs for more than 1 hour our auth token expires and we need to re-authenticate
 - [x] Add a comment to the moment
 - [x] Add a like to the moment